 We’re all trying to achieve the same goal – furthering God’s will in this world.
 If and when we do feel the need to compete, it should be with the idea of raising everybody’s level of commitment and accomplishment – not the opposite, God forbid.

-About the Author:Rabbi Naphtali Hoff is president of Impactful Coaching and Consulting (ImpactfulCoaching.com).
+About the Author:Rabbi Naphtali Hoff is an executive coach and president of Impactful Coaching and Consulting (ImpactfulCoaching.com).
 He can be reached at 212-470-6139 or at email@example.com.

 If you don't see your comment after publishing it, refresh the page.

 Our comments section is intended for meaningful responses and debates in a civilized manner.
 We ask that you respect the fact that we are a religious Jewish website and avoid inappropriate language at all cost.

 If you promote any foreign religions, gods or messiahs, lies about Israel, anti-Semitism, or advocate violence (except against terrorists), your permission to comment may be revoked.

 Mr. Obama himself inelegantly cautioned members of the Senate to be careful not to “screw up” the negotiations by seeking to have input into the future of the sanctions regime that has been imposed on Iran.

 Mitchell Bard is nothing if not prolific.
 He has written and edited 23 books, including “The Complete Idiot’s Guide to Middle East” and “The Arab Lobby: The Invisible Alliance That Undermines America’s Interests in the Middle East.”
 Bard, who has a Ph.D. in political science from UCLA, is also the executive director of both the […]

 Where did this incredible strength come from?
 What drove these Jews, who had nearly lost all of their national identity and spiritual connectivity, to risk their lives by standing up against one of the strongest and most fearsome governments of its time?